aces/Loris-MRI/docs/scripts_md/ExitCodes.md

 5\.
 Common file manipulation failures (exit codes from 60 to 79)

 6\.
-Common other generic failures (exit codes from 80 to 149)
+Other common generic failures (exit codes from 80 to 149)

 \##### ---- SECTION 2: SCRIPT SPECIFIC EXIT CODES NOT COVERED IN SECTION 1